Southern Maryland: Discover the Western Shore

 Nearby Attractions

 The charming, historical city of Annapolis is less than a two-hour drive away.
-If time permits, consider coupling a visit to Historic St. Mary’s City (15 minutes from the inn) in southern Maryland with a stop in Annapolis.
-This northern city was the up-and-coming port city of the 17th century that lured many of the townspeople away from St. Mary’s City — leading to its eventual decline.
+This northern city was an up-and-coming port in the 17th century that lured many townspeople away from St. Mary’s City — leading to its eventual decline.
 Read the Annapolis visitor guide to get the most out of your stay there.

 Final Thoughts

 My husband and I had a great time exploring this special part of southern Maryland.
-Historic St. Mary’s City is a premier historical and archeological site that presents so much interesting early American history.
+Historic St. Mary’s City is a premier historical and archaeological site that offers a wealth of interesting early American history.
 And who can resist the lure of lighthouses, those sentinels guiding mariners from danger?
 We learned something new at each lighthouse and came to really appreciate the role that lighthouse keepers played in keeping the waterways safe for ships and their crews.
-And the museums and parks were a pleasure to visit, learn something new and enjoy the beauty of nature.
+And the museums and parks were a pleasure to visit, learn something new, and enjoy the beauty of nature.
 All in all, the places we visited fed our appreciation for history and nature (plus a little wine, too!).

 Wine Time

 If you have some free time, you might also want to check the Port of Leonardtown Winery.
-The winery is one of only two wine cooperatives in the U.S. They produce a variety of red, white, and rose wine using grapes from 12 nearby vineyards.
+The winery is one of only two wine cooperatives in the U.S. They produce a variety of red, white, and rosé wines from grapes grown in 12 nearby vineyards.
 This winery has plenty of outdoor seating along a creek, and musical guests perform on some weekends.
 We stopped by, had a tasting, and bought two bottles that we enjoyed when we returned home.
 Delicious memories of our trip!
 23190 Newtowne Neck Road, Leonardtown, MD / 301-690-2192

 Sunset over the water at Swanendele Inn.
 Simply gorgeous!